systopia/funding/docs/usage/application-states.md

-# Application Workflow
+# Application States

 An application goes through different states during the application phase.
 Depending on the current status, different actions are allowed for external applicants and internal reviewers.
 In some states, a reviewer or applicant can leave a comment which can be seen in the application history as well.

-## Main application workflow
+## Main application states

 ![](../img/application_workflow_main.png)

-This figure shows the typical workflow of an application of funding case type AVK1 or IJB.
+This figure shows the typical development of the states of an application of funding case type AVK1 or IJB.
 Actions available to applicants are marked in blue, actions available to reviewers are marked in brown.
 For simplicity, actions that do not change the status of an application or are unusual are omitted.

 This is the full list of available actions depending on the state of an application: